 - For users who moderate content—Make sure users who need to moderate content have permission to manage all the content settings being combined.
 The content moderator setting will be turned off for users who don't have permission to manage all the settings.
 Learn more about the new setting for content moderators.

-- For users who manage content metadata—Make sure users who need to manage content metadata have permission to manage at least one of the metadata settings being combined.
+- For users who moderate metadata—Make sure users who need to moderate content metadata have permission to manage at least one of the metadata settings being combined.
 Learn more about the new setting for assistant content moderators.

 If you do nothing